Hire an instant camera.

 -

-Officially, the Instax Mini 40's will last around 100 shots before the batteries need changing and the SQ1's last a rather incredible 300 exposures.
+Officially, the Instax Mini 41's will last around 100 shots before the batteries need changing and the SQ1's supposedly last a rather incredible 300 exposures.

-Naturally though much like the MPG on your car, this isn't a perfect science but most of our customers never need to change the batteries during their hire.
+Naturally though much like the MPG on your car, this isn't a perfect science and does also depend on whether your guests remember to turn the camera off after they’ve finished taking a photo.
+Most of our customers never need to change the batteries during their hire.

 We include spares in the box anyway though, just in case because we know you might not have some lying around at a wedding.